walnutown/CodingInTheDeep/KnowledgeBase/root.md

   * a space optimized trie, where each node with only one child is merged with its child
   * Efficient for small sets (especially if the strings are long) and for sets of strings that share long prefixes
 * Suffix Tree
+  * Compressed trie of all suffix substrings
+  * Usage:
-  * Usage: e.g. Longest Common Substring
+    * Longest Common Substring
+    * Longest repeated substring
+    * Longest palindrome in a string
+    * Search string pattern
 * [Segment Tree](http://www.geeksforgeeks.org/segment-tree-set-1-sum-of-given-range/)
   * a tree data structure (balanced binary tree) for storing intervals, or segments.
   * Provide efficient query for range values